 Most of us think snoring is a nuisance, but it can be very serious.
 People who sleep with snorers can regularly lose an hour or more of sleep every night, which can increase tension in a couple and lead to long-term relationship and health problems.
-Worse, snoring may be a sign of sleep apnea, a potentially deadly health condition with up to 90% of its sufferers undiagnosed.
+Worse, it may be a sign of sleep apnea, a potentially deadly health condition with up to 90% of its sufferers undiagnosed.

 Don’t continue to suffer with snoring.
 Please call 619-299-5925 or email Strober Dental in San Diego.
 We can help you get a proper diagnosis or help you get a comfortable, convenient solution for snoring or sleep apnea.

 Snoring and sleep apnea are both types of sleep disordered breathing.
-Snoring is caused by a narrowing of your airway when you sleep.
+It is caused by a narrowing of your airway when you sleep.
 Narrowing of your airway causes a turbulent airflow, which results in vibrations that we hear as sound.
 This narrowing can occur in the nose, mouth, or throat.

 Narrow airways in the nose can be anatomical.
 Some people have nasal structures that are simply not adequate to their air demands.
 Other times, people may inflamed nasal tissues that result in narrowing of the airways.
 Finally, nasal congestion may lead to narrowing of the airway in the nose.